sarpilgaz/yt_twitch_WoN_chatbot/README.md

 ### `!loadWheel`
 - Loads an existing wheel and its contents into the application for further actions.
 - Restricted to authorized users.
+- Cannot be used while listening

 ### `!getWheel`
 - Creates or updates a wheel with the stored usernames.
 If a wheel with the specified name exists in `config.json`, it will be updated; otherwise, a new wheel will be created under the user's wheels.
 - Restricted to authorized users.
+- Cannot be used while listening

 ---